 The Abbotsford Tulip Festival is usually open from 9 am until 7:30 pm from early April until early to mid-May and the cost of entrance varies depending on when you go, your age, and how you buy your tickets.

 Gates close at 7 or 7:30 pm, but visitors already inside are welcome to stay until dusk.

-Note: In 2019 tickets are released every Tuesday at 12:01 am for the following Saturday thru Friday.
-This means that you can purchase tickets online up to eleven or so days in advance.
-We’re not sure why they do that, but it’s likely because they can’t predict at the start when “high bloom” season will begin.
+Note: In 2019 tickets were released every Tuesday at 12:01 am for the following Saturday thru Friday.
+This meant that you could purchase tickets online up to eleven or so days in advance.
+We’re not sure why they did that, but it’s likely because they couldn’t predict at the start when “high bloom” season would begin.

 Low Bloom vs. High Bloom Times

-New for last year, pricing was divided into Low Bloom and High Bloom times.
+New as of a couple of years ago, pricing was divided into Low Bloom and High Bloom times.